RRethy/nvim-treesitter-textsubjects/README.md

 See `queries/*/textsubjects-smart.scm` for full information on the query.

-## textsubjects-big
+## textsubjects-container-outer

 **Supported Languages**: `Lua`, `Rust`, `Go`, `Ruby`, `Python`, `JavaScript / JSX`, `TypeScript / TSX`.

 **Patterns**: Classes, structs, functions, methods.

-See `queries/*/textsubjects-big.scm` for full information on the query.
+See `queries/*/textsubjects-container-outer.scm` for full information on the query.

 ## Custom Query